 This SEO tool called MOZ has been around for over a decade and is one of the best-established companies, with their search engine optimization tools.
 Moz Pro can provide you access to keyword research software, competitor analysis features, detailed reporting capabilities, and backlink analysis data.

-You also have an extension that displays keywords on your computer screen when browsing online or using Google Search – making it easier than ever before to see what is being searched!
+You also have an extension that displays keywords on your computer screen when browsing online or using Google organic search – making it easier than ever before to see what is being searched!

 The keyword and SEO tool remain one of the oldest providers in this industry they have had plenty of time perfecting their product line.
 There is something great for everyone at every level here: whether you want some basic SEO reports (free!) or if you need more advanced features such as rank tracking.

-- You can access the keyword research tool, a competitor analysis tool, detailed reporting features, backlink analysis, and rank tracking software
+- You can access the short tail keyword and long tail keyword research tool, a competitor analysis tool, detailed reporting features, backlink analysis, and rank tracking software

 - There is also a free chrome extension that displays keywords and competitor analysis data